AdobeDocs/commerce-knowledge-base.en/help/troubleshooting/miscellaneous/live-search-catalog-data-sync.md

 This article provides solutions for the Adobe Commerce issue where your catalog data is not synchronized correctly when using the Live Search extension.

+## Affected products and versions

+* Adobe Commerce 2.4.x with Live Search extension installed

+## Issue

+Your catalog data is not synchronized correctly, or a new product was added but does not appear in search results.
+You may also get the following error in the `var/log/exception.log`:

+`Magento_LiveSearch: An error occurred in search backend. {"result":{"errors":[{"message":"Exception while fetching data (/productSearch) : No index was found for this request"}]}}`

 >[!NOTE]
 >